hmhamad/FIRE/README.md

     "duration": 42,
 }
 ```
+Similar to the above example, each instance in the dataset contains four fields as follows:
+- tokens: The raw text of the sentence represented as a list of tokens.
+- entities: A list of named entities in the sentence.
+Each named entity is represented by a dictionary with keys: type (indicating the entity type), start and end, indicating the start(inclusive) and end(exclusive) token positions of the entity in the sentence.
+- relations: A list of relations in the sentence.
+Each relation is represented by a dictionary with keys: type (indicating the relation type), head and tail (indicating the entity indices involved in the relation)
+- duration: The time, in seconds, it took the human annotator to finish labeling this instance.
 ## Dataset Statistics

 | Split  | # of Instances | # of Entity Mentions | # of Relation Mentions |